scriptweaver1/site/scripts/medusa-cute-short.md

 **< Armor and weapons fall to the ground >**

 Now, what have they been telling you about ‘’The Great Medusa’’?
-A half woman , half snake monster, who turns people into stone and is a sowrn enemy of mankind?
+A half woman , half snake monster, who turns people into stone and is a sworn enemy of mankind?
 Lies!
 I just want to live peacefully on my island!
 No, I'm not lying!
 At least do me the courtesy of listening to what I have to say!
 You don't want to throw your life away for a myth do you?
 If I were such a monster, would I be letting you live?
 Would I be insisting on civilized discourse?
 Just listen, ok?
 Let me tell you my tale.

 A very long time, some 800 years ago, I was the wife of King Attalus, The Prosperous.
 He was a beautiful man!
 Hailed for his fairness in governance and the prosperity of the lands in which he ruled.
 He looked a lot like you honestly.
 A great leader, and a even better husband.
 The love of his people for him was so great that they began praising him as a god.
 He tried to stamp down those rumors, as he was a devout man, but it only made it worse.
 All taking his refusal as proof of divinity.
 And as you might imagine, my distinct features drew a lot of attention, which furthered his apotheosis in their mind.